‘Leave It at the Door’: Controlling Emotions in the Dental Workplace

 Over the years, I have heard many different cliches and suggestions about the appropriateness of carrying our personal lives through the doors of the dental hygienist’s workplace.
 It has been said that to “bring matters of the heart” to work is considered unprofessional.
 We should find a way to “check it at the door” and resist all temptation to allow emotion to creep its way into work life.
 Sure, it may sound easy to perform some sort of ritual or activity to the “leave it at the back door,” but what about the reality of life’s circumstances that make it difficult to smile through the tears or worry?

 The emotional labor it takes to get through a workday as a dental hygienist is taxing.
 Emotional labor is the work of modifying one’s behavior in front of patients in order to be perceived as professional, competent, and compassionate.1 For dental hygienists, that behavior is multifaceted.
-We must appear skilled, knowledgeable, talkative, happy, have a “put-together” appearance, interested in the patient’s personal life, and energetic, all while looking darn good doing it.
+We must appear skilled, knowledgeable, talkative, happy, have a “put-together” appearance, be interested in the patient’s personal life, and be energetic, all while looking darn good doing it.
 Pile a heap of personal life on top of that, and we are primed for burnout and exhaustion.

 Does Your Dental Family Stand True?